loophe/compoundForked/README.md

 This project of forked compound only add access control, so only cTokenMinePool can access, which ensure the borrowIndex in cToken can't be changed unexpectedly.

+After deploying, call CErc20Delegator.transferOwnership() to address of deployed cTokenMinePool, so the cToken can only be minted by the owner.

 When complete deploying, copy cTokenDelegator & ComptrollerG1 address to replace the address in [./scripts/token.py](https://github.com/loophe/cTokenMinePool/blob/master/scripts/token.py), which is scripts of deploying and testing of cTokenMinePool.sol & MonkeyContract.sol, you can customize it to test more function.